DelazJ/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

   If you wish to reproject your data, use a reprojection algorithm from Processing or
   :ref:`Save it as new dataset <general_saveas>`.
+* The :guilabel:`Layer source` option displays the path to the underlying file on disk.
+  Pressing :guilabel:`...` :sup:`Browse`, you can select another file, replacing the existing one in the project.

 .. _figure_raster_properties: